SamOhrenberg/regulation-database/webapp/README.md

 ## How It Works

-This is a fully static web application with no traditional backend.
+This is a fully static web app—no traditional backend or server costs, which is pretty slick.

-1. On load, the app makes an API call to the GitHub repository to get a list of all files in the `/transcriptions` directory.
+1. When you load the page, the app hits the GitHub API to get a list of all the files in the `/transcriptions` directory.
-2. When a user performs a search, the app fetches the raw text content of each transcription file directly from GitHub (`file.download_url`).
+2. When you search for something, the app fetches the raw text content of each transcription file directly from GitHub (`file.download_url`).
-3. The search is performed client-side, in the user's browser, allowing for a fast and lightweight experience.
-4. Results are displayed with highlighted keywords and contextual snippets.
+3. All the searching happens right in your browser (client-side).
+This keeps things fast and lightweight.
+4. Results pop up with your search term highlighted, along with some surrounding text for context.

+## ⚙️ Configuration (For Forks)

+The app is configured to pull data from the main `SamOhrenberg/regulation-database` repository by default.
+If you've forked this project and want the webapp to point to your own repository, you'll need to set up a local environment file.

+1. In the `/webapp` directory, copy the `.env.example` file to a new file named `.env.local`.
+2. Open `.env.local` and change the values to match your GitHub username and repository name.

+This file is ignored by Git, so your personal settings won't be committed.

 ## Available Scripts

-In the `webapp` directory, you can run the following commands:
+Once you're in the `webapp` directory, you can run these commands:

 ### `npm start`

 Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will automatically reload when you make edits.
+Open [http://localhost:3000](http://localhost:3000) to see it in your browser.
+The page will automatically reload whenever you save a file, which is super handy for development.

 ### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Bundles the app for production into the `build` folder.
+It crunches everything down and optimizes it for the best performance.

-### `npm run deploy`

-This command first runs `npm run build` and then deploys the contents of the `build` folder to the `gh-pages` branch on GitHub, making it live on GitHub Pages.
-Note that this is handled automatically by the GitHub Action workflow.

 ### `npm test`